Hybrid quantum-classical unsupervised data clustering based on the self-organizing feature map: The quantum assisted self-organizing feature map

 \subsection{The classical algorithm}

-The SOFM is one of the most widely-used unsupervised learning methods used in various areas of modern science.
-It was first proposed by Kohonen as a self-organizing unsupervised learning algorithm which produces feature maps similar to those occurring in the brain \cite{solan2001}.
 The SOFM algorithm operates with a set of input objects, each represented by a $N$-dimensional vector, and describes a mapping from a higher-dimensional input space to a lower-dimensional map space that preserves the topological properties of the input space, commonly referred to as a bi-dimensional map.
 The input dimensions are associated with the features, and the nodes in the grid (called cluster vectors) are assigned the $N$-dimensional vectors.
 The components of these vectors are usually called weights.
 Initially the weight components are chosen randomly.
 The SOFM is then trained by adjusting the components through the learning process which occur in the two basic procedures of selecting a winning cluster vector, also called the best matching unit (BMU), and updating its weights (Fig.~\ref{fig:sofm_fitting}).
-More specifically, they consist of the four step process: \begin{enumerate*} \item select an input vector randomly from the set of all input vectors; \item find a cluster vector which is closest to the input vector; \item adjust the weights of the best matching unit and neurons close to it on the feature map in such a way that these vectors becomes closer to the input vector; \item repeat this process for many iterations until it converges. \end{enumerate*}
+The basic idea of the SOFM can be summarized by the four step process: \begin{enumerate} \item Select an input vector randomly from the set of all input vectors. \item Find a cluster vector which is closest to the input vector. \item Adjust the weights of the best matching unit and neurons close to it on the feature map in such a way that these vectors becomes closer to the input vector. \item Repeat this process for many iterations until it converges. \end{enumerate}